digipres/workbench/src/dataflows/bfi-na.md

 ## Introduction

 The BFI's own [Data and Digital Preservation teams web page](https://www.bfi.org.uk/bfi-national-archive/look-behind-scenes/bfi-national-archive-teams/data-digital-preservation-teams) provides a concise introduction to their digital preservation activities.
-A number of posts on more detailed technical matters are available via [For the love of FOSS](https://digitensions.home.blog/), published by Joanna White (Knowledge and Collections Developer).
+A number of posts on more detailed technical matters are available via [For the love of FOSS](https://digitensions.home.blog/), published by Joanna White (Knowledge, Learning and Collections Developer).

 ## Bitstream Preservation Dataflow